hfalucas/articles/AngularJS App Structure/article.md

 **Public area** - where everyone can search for a personal trainer and view their profiles.

-**Private area** - where personal trainers need to be registered first to login and build their CV.
+**Private area** - where personal trainers need to register and login in order to build their CV.

 ### #Folder Structure